mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /command-line.md

 * The command line gives you power.
 It frees you from a lot of clicking and lets you inhabit a world where your computer does exactly what you say.
 * The command line lets you script and automate tasks and processes.
 It lets you perform the same set of actions on a one file or on many files.
-* The command line is often needed for installing and running DH tools.
+* The command line is often used for installing and running DH tools.

 ## Learn